tnichols83/three29-color-picker-test/README.md

 # Three29 Color Picker

-For this assignment please [review the video](https://youtu.be/hCtDH4mE59k) listed below for reference for the functionality of this web application.
+For this assignment please [review the video](https://youtu.be/hCtDH4mE59k) for reference for the functionality of this web application.
 After you finish the video return here.
 When you build this feel free to use any libraries you want or any build tools you prefer to work with.
 When you install it will create a sqlite database file which the default `.env` file utilizes.
 There are database migrations that need to be ran that will setup the colors table in the format we want.
 The overall concept